ouspg/CompSec/Lab1_Fuzzing/README.md

 Since the cause of this vulnerability is a memory handling related bug, it is possible to find it using fuzzing tools like AddressSanitizer and AFL.
 In this task, you will have to find the vulnerability by fuzz testing OpenSSL 1.0.1f.
 Instructions on how to do this with AFL and AddressSanitizer are listed below.

-Since OpenSSL is a library instead of an executable binary, we have to use the provided [target.c](misc/target.c) as our fuzzing target.
-The target program uses OpenSSL to create a server-client TLS/SSL handshake by starting two OpenSSL instances.
-By default, the program creates and outputs the packets it sends, but it can also accept specified packets that will be sent:
+In order to fuzz test the OpenSSL library, we have to have a binary file that uses the library as a fuzzing target.
+For that, we are going to use the provided [target.c](misc/target.c).
+The target program uses OpenSSL to create a server-client TLS handshake.
+By default, the program creates and outputs the raw data of the messages it sends, but we can also use it to send specified packets:
 ```shell
 ~$ ./target <step_of_the_handshake> <packet_to_send>
 ```